liferay/liferay-docs/discover/portal/articles/XX-segmentation-and-personalization/02-segment-editor.markdown

 ## Session Properties

-Session Properties contains criteria based on the user's browser and system information.
-Things like the current browser, screen resolution, and platform.
-You can use this to target categories like "iPhone users" or "Internet Explorer Users."
+Session Properties contains criteria based on the user's activity, browser, system  information.
+You can use this to target simple information like if the user is using an iOS or Android device, or for activity based criteria like if a user entered the website through a specific campaign driven landing page or

 ## Comparators